longturn/freeciv21/docs/Coding/hacking.rst

 Topology, Cardinal Directions and Valid Directions
 --------------------------------------------------

-A *cardinal* direction connects Tiles per a *side*.
-Another *valid* direction connects Tiles per a *corner*.
+A *cardinal* direction connects tiles per a *side*.
+Another *valid* direction connects tiles per a *corner*.

 In non-hexagonal topologies, there are 4 cardinal directions, and 4 other valid directions.
 In hexagonal topologies, there are 6 cardinal directions, which matches exactly the 6 valid directions.

 Note that with isometric view, the direction named "North" (``DIR8_NORTH``) is actually not from the top to the bottom of the screen view.
-All directions are turned a step on the left (e.g. :math:`pi/4` rotation with square Tiles and :math:`pi/3` rotation for hexagonal Tiles).
+All directions are turned a step on the left (e.g. :math:`pi/4` rotation with square tiles and :math:`pi/3` rotation for hexagonal tiles).

 Different Coordinate Systems
 ----------------------------

-In Freeciv21, we have the general concept of a "position" or "Tile".
-A Tile can be referred to in any of several coordinate systems.
+In Freeciv21, we have the general concept of a "position" or "tile".
+A tile can be referred to in any of several coordinate systems.
 The distinction becomes important when we start to use non-standard maps (see above).